 Sometimes people email me asking what the difference is between chord-based piano playing and the “normal” way.
 What they’re picturing as “normal” are probably traditional lessons plus lots of at-home practice.

-Sheet music, music theory, and either children’s songs or classical compositions.
-Probably years of practice before your results are enjoyable for anyone other than your built-in fan club (parents and grandparents).
+In traditional lessons, you learn sheet music, music theory and either children’s songs or classical compositions.
+It probably takes years of practice before your results are enjoyable for anyone other than your built-in fan club (parents and grandparents).
 Does that sound about right?

-What do you have to do to play this way?
+What do you have to do to learn chord-based playing?
 You need to learn a few specific things, then apply your knowledge.

 First you’ll start with memorizing piano notes, then you’ll be able to learn chords themselves.
 There a few ways to learn chords, ranging from simple to somewhat complicated.
 (Hint: I recommend going the simple route.)